CACI-International/ergo/ergo/README.md

 * Strongly control the lifetime of the thread pool using weak references in the grease runtime.
   * This will allow loaded plugins to be properly dropped rather than leaked.
+* Change linting to occur as a side effect (as this is the only way to properly lint everything when nested functions are used).